 7th Haven

-In collaboration with Olympic Community Action Programs (OlyCAP), Clark Construction is the general contractor for this 43 unit affordable housing complex which is being built at 7th and Hendricks Street in the Castle Hill neighborhood of Port Townsend.
-The building is intended to house 130 people, including 35-40 children, from “low” and “very low” income brackets.
+In collaboration with Olympic Community Action Programs (OlyCAP), Clark Construction was the general contractor for this 43 unit affordable housing complex, built at the corner of 7th and Hendricks Street in the Castle Hill neighborhood of Port Townsend.
+The building was designed to gold 130 people, including 35-40 children, from “low” and “very low” income brackets.
 The preliminary apartment mix is 6 studio apartments, 18 one-bedrooms, 15 two-bedrooms and 4 three-bedroom units intended for families.
-There are to be units designed for people with developmental disabilities, people with diagnosed chronic mental illness, people recovering from substance abuse, families escaping domestic violence, and for families who have been homeless.
-The project includes an on-site Early Learning Facility.
-All units would be for households making less than below 50 percent of the area’s median income ($32,200 annually for a family of four in Jefferson County).
+There are also units designed for people with developmental disabilities, people with diagnosed chronic mental illness, people recovering from substance abuse, families escaping domestic violence, and for families who have been homeless.
+This project also includes an on-site Early Learning Facility.
+All units will be available for households making less than below 50 percent of the area’s median income ($32,200 annually for a family of four in Jefferson County).

-The architecture firm, Third Place Design Cooperative and local architect Richard Berg are taking on the design of the building.
-It will feature up to four ground floor units as live–work art spaces.
-The second and third floors will include living units and common space.
-Local art will be incorporated into the building design.
+The architecture firm, Third Place Design Cooperative and local architect Richard Berg took on design of the building.
+Four ground floor units are live–work art spaces.
+The second and third floors include living units and common space.
+Local art was incorporated into the building design.

 GDPR